-Renovating your home can be a time-consuming and expensive process (I should know; I’ve been slowly working on my 1880s house outside Boston for almost two years now).
+Renovating your home can be a time-consuming and expensive process (I should know; I’ve been slowly working on my 1880s house outside Boston for years now).

 But you’d be surprised by how easy it is to refresh a room with just a few simple tweaks.
 I was reminded of this fact a few weeks ago when I volunteered to help a friend get her house ready for a party.
 Ostensibly, I was on hand to make the flower arrangements, but I couldn’t resist the urge to move a few things here and there.
 Before I knew it, we had completely transformed the look of the place, all within a couple of hours and without buying anything new.